 Tracing paper installation

-In 1914, Marcel Duchamp (1887-1968) wrote about the infralight, an adjective that describes those everyday, evanescent, minimal, almost imperceptible acts that nonetheless occur; like caresses, the warmth of a seat just left, the sound of trousers rustling while walking, or the breath on a surface.
-Ana Sofia Esteva (Mexico City, 2000) proposes an infralight exercise to examine written words based on what constitutes spoken words: breath.
+In 1914, Marcel Duchamp (1887-1968) wrote about the inframince, an adjective that describes those everyday, evanescent, minimal, almost imperceptible acts that nonetheless occur; like caresses, the warmth of a seat just left, the sound of trousers rustling while walking, or the breath on a surface.
+Ana Sofia Esteva (Mexico City, 2000) proposes an inframince exercise to examine written words based on what constitutes spoken words: breath.
 She also invites us to reflect on error and the fleeting nature of the intangible.
 By activating the piece, we give physical form to the evanescent.

 It is something uncontrollable and almost imperceptible; like a word that vanishes the moment it is spoken.